Nitrosyl bromide

-Nitrosyl bromide, is the chemical compound with the chemical formula NOBr.
-It is a red gas with a condensing point just below room temperature.
+Nitrosyl bromide is the chemical compound with the chemical formula NOBr.
+It is a red gas with a condensation point just below room temperature.
+It reacts with water.

 Nitrosyl bromide can be formed by the reversible reaction of nitric oxide with bromine.
 This reaction is of interest as it is one of very few third-order homogeneous gas reactions.
-NOBr is prone to photodisassociation at standard pressure and temperature.
+NOBr is prone to photodissociation at standard pressure and temperature.